 “It’s an important new way of understanding consumer behavior,” Ellison said.
 “For the first time in our industry, the consumer part of our industry is bigger than the corporate part.
 Corporate continues to grow, but with the advent of smartphones and the incredible rise of Apple we see consumer computer processing as a larger business.”

 Ellison said Oracle will release a cloud-computing service for its business applications, which the company first announced in October, at a June 6 event at its headquarters in Redwood City, California.
 The service is meant to help Oracle compete with companies including SAP, Salesforce.com and Workday Inc.

 Salesforce’s online software is a formidable competitor to Oracle, Ellison said, while he dismissed Workday’s products as “frail.”

 “Whenever we have a head-to-head with Workday in the cloud, our human resources versus their human resources, we almost always win,” he said.
 “I’m not worried about them.”

 Oracle’s cloud-computing service will include its new Fusion business applications, as well as software from acquired companies Taleo Corp. and RightNow Technologies Inc., running on Oracle’s servers.
 Customers will be able to access the applications, as well as database software and Java middleware, over the Internet, Ellison said.

 Ellison also said he wishes Hewlett-Packard Co.
-(HPQ) CEO Meg Whitman “nothing but the best” -- a departure from competitive moves Oracle made when Leo Apotheker was leading Hewlett- Packard.
+(HPQ:US) CEO Meg Whitman “nothing but the best” -- a departure from competitive moves Oracle made when Leo Apotheker was leading Hewlett- Packard.
 Whitman took over as CEO in September.

 “I think Meg was a big improvement and I wish her luck,” he said.
 “I hope she does well for the benefit of HP’s customers and employees.”